LinkedIn Statistics Every B2B Marketer Should Know

 Companies that post weekly see 2x the engagement of monthly posters.
 For personal profiles, 3-5 posts per week is the sweet spot for building audience and maintaining algorithmic visibility.

-What is LinkedIn's engagement rate?
+What is LinkedIn's engagement rate in 2026?

-How does the LinkedIn algorithm work?
+How does the LinkedIn algorithm work in 2026?

 Founder & CEO of PostEverywhere.
 Writing about social media strategy, publishing workflows, and analytics that help brands grow faster.